HeartStone: the parish of Sacred Heart & St John Stone, Ainsdale

 “Outreach” includes also how committed parishioners relate to each other, not just reaching out to people outside parish life.
 How do we grow in confidence to open out to others : those we do not yet know – to the “other” church we do not yet join at all – to be able to share what mass and the faith means to us – to relax and be real with each other in ways that overcome the fears that we will be seen as imperfect Catholics: everybody is!
-The Guild of Our Lady of Good Counsel is good for this.
 People who have already joined in a Living Christ Retreat meet in group sharing through Growing in Faith Together (GIFT) and this is also a big help.

-LIVING CHRIST RETREAT: this very special time is on Friday evening (next date to be confirmed) and all day Saturday (next date to be confirmed), in St John Stone’s Hall.
+LIVING CHRIST RETREAT: this very special time is held twice a year on Friday evening and all day Saturday, in St John Stone’s Hall.
 Prayer and sharing experience of living faith today. … places fill up fast – please sign up now to ensure you get a place by emailing [email protected]

 Mutual Support naturally depends a lot on making personal friends, but it is a vital part of surviving in faith as well as happiness: how can we encourage new ways?